JKTKops/grape1-programs/secd/BYTECODE.md

 itself. `D` is a stack of `(E,C,S)` triples forming a return stack.
 Transitions may refer to a subset of the machine state such as `<S> -> <nil:S>`, which is shorthand for `<S, E, C, D> -> <nil:S, E, C, D>`.
+When a transition does not specify what happens to `C`, it is implied that it is updated to point at the following bytecode.

 In the current implementation, the S and D stacks are separate.
 They both exist in the same region and grow towards eachother.